WYYD: History

-Logo used for WYYD from September 3, 2010, to September 16, 2013.

 Always a country station, the station's first call sign was WCNV, which was assigned on January 16, 1981.
 It officially launched on January 27 with the branding "FM 108 WCNV".
 The station was co-owned with WAMV (1420 AM).
 WCNV was powered at only 4,100 watts, so it primarily served its own community and was not aimed at the larger Roanoke-Lynchburg market.
 It was owned by Central Virginia Media, Inc. which sold both stations to Winfas, Inc. in 1983.

 WCNV switched its call sign to WYYD at midnight on November 18, 1985, and changed its branding to "108 WYYD; Today's Best Country and Your All-Time Favorites".
 The power had been increased to 20,500 watts on a 1,767 ft tower, making it a regional country station for the larger Roanoke-Lynchburg market.
 In 1994, the station was sold to Benchmark Communications for $9 million and the studios were moved to Lynchburg.

 In 1999, the station changed hands again, this time to Capstar Broadcasting, which later became AMFM Broadcasting, a forerunner to current owner, iHeartMedia.
 Just after 2000, the slogan was changed to "Virginia's Best Country".

 On September 3, 2010, WYYD changed its branding to "Country 107-9 WYYD; The Widest Variety of Country Music".
 It played a mix of mainstream and classic country.
 On the morning on September 16, 2013, WYYD changed its branding again to "New Country 107-9 YYD."